getreu/tp-note/docs/source/tpnote--manpage.md

 Remarks:

-* The base for absolute local links is the first parent directory containing the marker file '`.tpnote.toml`'.
+* The base for absolute local links is the first parent directory containing the marker file '`tpnote.toml`'.
 If absent, absolute local links refer to the root directory '`/`'.
 * *Shorthand link*: Instead of writing out the full link destination, e.g.
   '`[my doc](<./docs/20230508-my note.md>)`', you can shorten the link to